What Are the Education Requirements for Becoming a Land Surveyor?

 Land surveyors gather the data that determines land, water and air boundaries.
 Read on to find out about the education and training requirements for entry into this career.
 Schools offering Engineering & Technology Management degrees can also be found in these popular choices.

+Most aspiring land surveyors complete a bachelor's degree program and are expected to attain a license.
+Some pursue certification for career advancement and to demonstrate knowledge.
 As a land surveyor, you are primarily responsible for collecting the data used to designate land, air and water boundaries.
 This information establishes state lines, property deeds and airspace restrictions.
 Your job duties might also include describing land contours, elevation and other physical features.
 Land surveyors often work for private engineering and surveying firms, but some are employed by the government.

 Important Facts About Land Surveyors